Can pavers be used for a driveway?

 Are brick pavers expensive?

-Brick pavers are more expensive than asphalt and poured concrete.
-Brick pavers usually have an estimated life cycle of 40+ years.
+Brick pavers are more expensive than asphalt and poured concrete at first.
+But brick paved drives and walkways usually have an estimated life cycle of 40+ years.
 During the lifetime of an average brick paver project, you will have had to replace asphalt or poured concrete two or more times to maintain that neat appearance.
-And if you decide to move, the resale value of brick pavers is usually triple the installation cost.
+And if you decide to move, the resale value of brick pave is usually triple the installation cost.
 You’ll also have a great looking walkway, patio, or driveway.

 Do brick pavers require a lot of maintenance?